sundial-protocol/internal-docs/architecture/scaling.md

 ### Current TPS

-The Sundial L2 in its current immature state has achieved a TPS of approximately 800 TPS.
+The Sundial L2 in its current immature state has achieved a TPS of approximately 800.

 ### Anticipated TPS